-How Does Venous Ablation Work?
+How a Venous Ablation Works

 What does vein ablation mean?
 Well, ablation is the surgical removal or destruction of body tissue.
 So, vein ablation destroys part of the diseased vein.